Boyd Henry Bode: Life

+Career

 Bode’s realistic approach to educational philosophy mimicked that of John Dewey.
 From 1900 to 1909 he was a professor of philosophy and philosophy of education at the University of Wisconsin.
 He left Wisconsin and moved to Illinois to become involved in the university’s department of education.
 While at the University of Illinois he published An Outline of Logic, which in the field of philosophy, launched him into becoming a young scholar.

 Bode received a great compliment and was asked to come to Ohio State University to become a professor in education and head the Department of Principles and Practices of Education.
 This was his first time not teaching philosophy and instead education.
 However, he continued preaching the philosopher’s cynicism and concern for logic while teaching education.
 Instead of a typical lecture during class, Bode approached a different way of teaching by questioning and challenging his students.

 He was very well liked by his colleagues and this is shown in a quote from Ralph Tyler who worked with him at Ohio State University, “My admiration for his keen intelligence, his persistent questioning, and his ready wit led me to become a good friend of Bode’s.”
 This quote shows just how well liked and admired Bode was for his significance to education.

 In 1927, he came out with another triumphant publication titled Modern Educational Theories.
 Bode felt school and education was to be the establishments which allowed social equality to become a way of life.
 He made this clear in two more publications titled Democracy as a Way of Life and Progressive Education at the Crossroads.

 Bode retired in 1944 and had several bridge jobs taking positions in Cairo, Egypt, and several universities as a teacher.
 In 1946 he accepted an offer of being the graduate lecturer in philosophy at the University of Florida where he spent the rest of his life until his death in 1953.